 We’re so excited to see you & your dog again!
 In order to keep Lucky Dog a fun & safe training environment, we’ve implemented some additional policies that we want you to be aware of.

-Please bring a mask or face covering to wear in the building- if you forget yours, we will have them in our retail store for a small fee.
+Please bring a mask or face covering to wear in the building- if you forget yours, we will have disposable masks available at the front desk.
 Everyone is required to wear a mask when in the building.
-We also ask that you limit class or lesson attendance to one person per dog whenever possible.
+We also ask that you limit class or lesson attendance to two adults per dog whenever possible.
 Each person/family will need to sign a COVID-19 Waiver before continuing training.
 As always, please do not allow your dog to say hello to other dogs or other people.
 He should be paying attention to you when he’s in class!

 If you need to purchase something from the retail store, we are allowing a maximum of 3 people in the store at one time.
 We’ll be continuing to offer call-ahead and no-contact orders for our clients who have a credit card on file.

 Additionally, we’ve altered some of our class times to give more space for clients to leave or enter the building between classes.
 PLEASE double check the time of your class on your reminder email!
 Opted out?
 Reach out through Facebook, email, or phone and we’ll be happy to look up your class.
 All class days & times are also current on our website.